Latchayapriyans12/simplewebserver/README.md

 Open a browser and navigate to http://127.0.0.1:8000 (or the assigned port).

 ## PROGRAM:
-`from http.server import HTTPServer, BaseHTTPRequestHandler
+'''from http.server import HTTPServer, BaseHTTPRequestHandler

 content ='''
 <!DOCTYPE html>